elifesciences/enhanced-preprints-import/README.md

 - `importContent` imports a version of an article as specified in the docmap file.
 - `importDocmap` reads a docmap file and imports all versions of the article defined within that docmap file.
+- `importManuscriptData` accepts the parsed docmap as input and imports all versions of the article defined.
 - `importDocmaps` reads a docmap index and triggers a `importDocmap` workflow for each item in the index by default.
 If the docmap content is already known, a docmap's import may be skipped, as controlled by an optional s3 [state file](#state-file).

 ## State file